Applicants may apply to study A Levels on either a full-time or part-time (day) basis.

-Attendance at PEAS is essential.
+Attendance at PEAS is an essential part of the admissions process.

 A-LEVEL COMBINATIONS